Public Relations (PR) Manager Salary

 Popular Skills for Public Relations (PR) Manager

-Public Relations Managers seem to exploit a large range of skills on the job.
-Most notably, facility with Strategic Planning, Corporate Communications, and Technical Writing are correlated to pay that is significantly above average, leading to increases of 40 percent, 15 percent, and 11 percent, respectively.
+Survey results imply that Public Relations Managers deploy a substantial tool kit of skills at work.
+Most notably, facility with Strategic Planning, Corporate Communications, and Technical Writing are correlated to pay that is significantly above average, leading to increases of 41 percent, 16 percent, and 6 percent, respectively.
 Those listing Social Media Optimization as a skill should be prepared for drastically lower pay.
-Media Management and Community Outreach / Activism also typically command lower compensation.
-Most people familiar with Marketing Communications also know Social Media Marketing.
+Media Management and Client Interaction also typically command lower compensation.
+Those proficient in Marketing Communications are, more often than not, also skilled in Social Media Marketing.

 Pay by Experience Level for Public Relations (PR) Manager